-- All staff receive regular safeguarding training and procedures and policies followed. - There is a Positive learning environment with excellent staff role models. - PSHE lessons focus on developing confidence and self-esteem. - Pupil issues are dealt with as they arise. - Incidents of adverse behaviour are recorded on behaviour incident forms which are analysed and support given where necessary. - A number of staff are trained in first aid to ensure the safety of students. - After school clubs are available for KS1 and KS2. - Healthy Schools Co-ordinator. - Swimming lessons are provided for all year groups. - Risk assessments are undertaken for activities and trips involving pupils. - A TIS approach to issues teaches pupils' emotional literacy and how to respond to problems. - The school works cooperatively with a range of medical professionals such as Epilepsy Nurse, school nursing service, physical disabilities team to ensure that physical and medical needs are appropriately met.
+- All staff receive regular safeguarding training and procedures and policies followed. - There is a Positive learning environment with excellent staff role models. - PSHE lessons focus on developing confidence and self-esteem. - Pupil issues are dealt with as they arise. - Incidents of adverse behaviour are recorded on behaviour incident forms which are analysed and support given where necessary. - A number of staff are trained in first aid to ensure the safety of students. - After school clubs are available for KS1 and KS2. - PE co-ordinator, Penrice specialist PE teachers deliver PE throughout the school. - Healthy Schools Co-ordinator. - Swimming lessons are provided for all year groups. - Risk assessments are undertaken for activities and trips involving pupils. - A TIS approach to issues teaches pupils' emotional literacy and how to respond to problems. - The school works cooperatively with a range of medical professionals such as Epilepsy Nurse, school nursing service, physical disabilities team to ensure that physical and medical needs are appropriately met.